brianbirrell/ai-cli/README.md

 - 🐧 Designed for local or remote OpenAI-compatible endpoints.
 - 📂 Reads multiple files and combines their content as input.
 - 🔄 Integrates smoothly into shell scripts and pipelines.
+- 📊 Verbose logging for debugging and monitoring.
+- ℹ️ Version information display.

 ## Project like this one